Phone Companies Ink Deal With All 50 States And D.C. To Combat Robocalls

 AT&T, Sprint and Verizon and nine other telecommunications companies teamed up with attorneys generals of all 50 states plus the District of Columbia to announce a new pact to eradicate a common scourge in America: illegal robocalls.

 The agreement, which amounts to a set of anti-robocall principles, is aimed at combating and preventing the phone-ringing annoyance.
-Included in the deal is call-blocking technology which will be integrated into a dozen phone networks' existing infrastructure, at no additional charge to customers.
+Included in the deal is call-blocking technology that will be integrated into a dozen phone networks' existing infrastructure, at no additional charge to customers.

 The tech giants will also provide other call blocking and call labeling for those customers who want more screening tools.